JardinDantzler/DS_Final_Project_JDD/README.md

-# DS_Final_Project_JDD
-A composition of my work throughout the Data Science Senior Capstone

-DS 450-01
-Predictive Analytics Project Proposal
-Project Title: Predicting the Sale Price of Used BMW Cars Jardin Dantzler jdantzler@bellarmine.edu
-January 16th, 2025

 # Understanding Value in the UK Used Car Market in 2022

 # Context

-This project was completed as part of the Bellarmine University Data Science Senior Capstone.
+This project was completed as part of the General Assembly Data Science Immersive bootcamp.
 This document discusses the problem, hypothesis, methodology, conclusion, and tools used.

 # Table of Contents